The Complete African Safari Guide

 Of all the sections on this page, this is one of the most important.
 Game drives are at the heart of a safari experience – and the more time you are in a vehicle searching for animals the better.
 The best times for viewing are the 30 minutes before sunrise and 60 minutes after sunrise, as well as 60 minutes before sunset and 30 minutes after sunset.
 However, animals can be found at any time of the day.

 Some areas allow you to go on a Night Safari – this is when many animals (such as predators) are most active.
+The vehicle carries at least one very powerful light that illuminates a wide area.
 The only time I’ve seen an active lion hunt was during a night safari, as lions mostly rest during the day.
-Remember to dress warmly for a night safari as it can get cold.
+Remember to dress warmly for a night safari as it can get cold, especially with the wind blowing into the vehicle when you are moving.

 Remember that on all game drives to keep talking to a minimum.
 The loudest noise from a vehicle should be the engine and not your voice.
 It’s not unusual to be driving for 20-30 minutes without people saying anything except ‘beautiful’ and similar words about the landscape.
 When close to an animal silence is essential.
 If you wish to talk about what you have seen – wait until after you drive away from the animals.
 Also, turn your phone to silent (not vibrate) or turn it off whilst on a game drive.